anusii/markdown_widgets/README.md

 In the example code of this package, users can customise the paths for markdown files and media files by modifying the `config.json` file.
-The `config.json` file is located in the `Debug` and `Release` folders, at the same level as the app folder.
-Additionally, the `example` directory provides an `assets` folder, which contains sample markdown files and media files.
+The `config.json` file is located in the `assets` folder.
+The location of the `assets` folder may be different on different platform:

+On macOS, it is at `riopod/build/macos/Build/Products/Debug/riopod.app/Contents /Frameworks/App.framework/Versions/A/Resources/flutter_assets/assets`.

+On Windows, it is at `riopod\build\windows\x64\runner\Debug\data\flutter_assets
+\assets`.

+On Linux, it is at `riopod/build/linux/x64/debug/bundle/data/flutter_assets/ assets`.

 ## Survey Menu